WarwickAI/finoogle/README.md

-# FINWitter
+# Finoogle

-Twitter financial sentiment analysis with 🤗Transformers.
+News financial sentiment analysis with 🤗Transformers.

 Part of [WAI203: An Intermediate guide to NLP for Financial Sentiment Analysis](https://warwick.ai/courses/wai203).